Zlira/rich-strawberry/README.md

 ![Output Without Frame Suppression](https://github.com/Zlira/rich-strawberry/raw/main/imgs/without_frame_suppression.svg)

 ### Logging context
 You can also configure some values from the context to be logged on error.
-The `rich.inspect` function will be used to print the object from the context.
 ```python
 import logging